napit-apps/mehrwert/_i18n/en/_posts/2025-03-06-embodied-carbon-2.md

 Sustainability in IT requires a rethink along the entire life cycle of hardware and software. **Longer usage times, targeted recycling and a consistent circular economy** are key levers for conserving resources and reducing emissions.
 Companies and consumers alike can take responsibility - be it by purchasing long-lasting hardware, using refurbished devices or consciously handling electronic waste.

 The next article is about the **lifecycle of a data center**.
 We show what environmental impacts arise from construction to dismantling and which sustainable strategies help to minimize the carbon footprint.
+Click [here](https://mehrwert.tech/embodied-carbon-3) for the third part of the series.
+You can find an overview of embodied carbon [here](https://mehrwert.tech/embodied-carbon-1) in the first part of the series.